CrashOps/Flutter-Example/README.md

 ```

 ## Configuration Files
-These files are **not mandatory** to use as you can also configure CrashOps via code only (programmatically, as appears above), but you still can add these files to save yourself coding.
+These files are **not mandatory** to use as you can also configure CrashOps via code only (programmatically, as mentioned above), but you still can add these files to save configuration via coding.

 ### iOS 'plist' configuration file